raspberrypilearning/next-customer-please/en/step_5.md

 --- task ---

-If you want to fix this you can add a `shop`{:class="block3variables"} variable and use it to control when items can be added.
+If you want to stop the customer adding items when they are at the checkout can add a `shop`{:class="block3variables"} variable and use it to control when items can be added.

 --- collapse ---